Joseph R. Madsen and R. Michael Scott

 The relationship between the static and pulsatile components of ICPs changes over time.
 It evolves, even in individual patients, over a number of hours.
 This can be one reason the observation of high pulsatile ICP (indicative of reduced intracranial compliance) despite normal mean ICP that is seen in some patients with SAH.
 The meaning and potential clinical usefulness of such changes in the curves is uncertain, but it implies that clinical events result not only from moving further out on a compliance curve; in practice, the curve, and the biological system that underlies the curve, may itself change.

-Cormac O. Maher, Lilliana Goumnerova, Joseph R. Madsen, Mark Proctor and R. Michael Scott
+Cormac O. Maher, Stuart B. Bauer, Liliana Goumnerova, Mark R. Proctor, Joseph R. Madsen, and R. Michael Scott

 Object.
 Moyamoya syndrome, a narrowing of the basal intracranial vessels accompanied by the development of a cloud of collateral “moyamoya” vasculature, causes cerebral ischemia and stroke.
 This study was undertaken to determine if a standardized neurosurgical revascularization procedure, pial synangiosis, conferred long-term benefit in pediatric patients.